FAQs

 • The programme combines remote and in-person elements:

-• EU AI Policy Fundamentals Programme: Remote
+• European AI Policy Fundamentals Programme: Remote

-• Brussels Summit: In-person (attendance required)
+• Talos Summit: In-person in Brussels (attendance required)

 • Placement: In-person in Brussels.
 Remote placements may be considered in exceptional cases.